The Global Water Crisis and Its Connections to Climate

 This increase in extreme conditions and variability present a major challenge to companies.
 In addition, corporate action on climate is inextricably linked with water.
 For example, companies report that a quarter of their greenhouse gas reduction activities depend on a reliable water supply.

 Water is by its nature a local resource.
 Water stress occurs at the basin or even sub-basin level; issues of supply-demand imbalance and pollution tend to be highly localized.
 The nature and degree of water stress depends on myriad basin-scale factors such as hydrologic conditions, precipitation, infrastructure, and number and type of water users in a given space and time.
-This is not inherently bad, but it presents a challenge because solutions to water issues must be tailored by location – there is no one-size-fits-all answer.
+This presents a challenge because solutions to water issues must be tailored by location – there is no one-size-fits-all answer.

 River in Mydral, France.
 Photo by: Roberto Marsanasco.